-The traditional Japanese art style dates back to wood prints that inspired the average Edo period town folk to get tattoos- something that had become associated with criminal activity prior.
+The traditional Japanese art style dates back to wood prints that inspired the average Edo period town folk to get tattoos- something that had become associated with unruly activity prior.

-Of course, people have been getting tattoos long before tattoo guns (and even electricity!) were used.
+Of course, people have been getting tattoos long before tattoo machines (and even electricity!) were used.

 The Japanese tradition is known as Tebori.